How Much Does Air Duct Cleaning Cost?

 - Per vent plus flat fee.
 Some companies will charge a flat fee for air duct cleaning and add a fee per vent.

 - Per vent plus trip fee.
-Some other companies may charge a fee for their trip to your home to cover overhead costs and then add the price of each vent separately.
+A customer may be charged a fee for the company to make the trip to the home (to cover overhead costs), and then the company will add the price of each vent separately.

 - Per square foot.
 Some air duct cleaning professionals will charge by the home’s square footage to determine air duct cleaning costs.